Lallassu/gorss/README.md

 ## Configuration Example (Default config)
 It's possible to specify configuration file as a flag, default is `gorss.conf`.

+The configuration file can specify URLs of feeds as strings, or, if you want to customise the name of the feed as it is shown in your Gorss, as objects with url and name fields.
+(See the example below for supported options).
 ```
 ./gorss -config my.conf
 ```